SamZhang02/comp310-testers/a1/README.md

 Input commands files are stored under `/commands` and output files to compare to are stored in `/outputs`.

+**IMPORTANT**: This test does **not** test at a unit level, it tests the shell in an end-to-end way and only performs assertions on stdout.
+Your program **must** quit at the end by using `quit` or some kind of interrupt, otherwise, the test suite will hang.

 ## Disclaimer
 This test is does not guarantee correctness.

 This test purely student-made is not responsible for any innacuracy with the official tests.

-This test does **not** test at a unit level, it tests the shell in an end-to-end way and only performs assertions on stdout.